WilliamCSA04/hardermode-plugin/README.md

 slow effect will be increased by 1, capped at slowness IV.

-Stray also has a 10% chance do drop a [ice](https://minecraft.fandom.com/wiki/Ice).
+Stray also has a 10% chance to drop a [ice](https://minecraft.fandom.com/wiki/Ice).

 ### Husk